ImgBotApp/InternetNL/detail/web/tls/cert-signature/exp_en.md

-We check whether the signed fingerprint of the certificate was created with a secure hashing algorithm.
+We check whether the signed fingerprint of the website certificate was created with a secure hashing algorithm.
 See ['TLS guidelines from NCSC-NL'](https://www.ncsc.nl/actueel/whitepapers/ict-beveiligingsrichtlijnen-voor-transport-layer-security-tls.html), guideline B3-2 (in Dutch).